arungudelli/angularjswiki/content/en/fontawesome/fa-confluence.md

-## Animate Confluence icon with steps
+## Animate fa-confluence icon with steps
 While animating the font awesome icon,We can rotate fa-confluence icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-confluence icon with 8 step rotation, use fa-pulse icon along with fa-spin class.